captiosus/debate-word-check/README.md

 # debate-word-check
 by
 ## Team Glasses-Jacket-Shirt
-The data we are using records the number of times certain words are said by presidental candidates in political debates, offical speeches, etc.
+The data we are using records the number of times certain words are said by presidental candidates in the primary debates that have taken place so far.

 We will be parsing transcripts of debates and finding the most commonly said words, which are then displayed as circles of size corresponding to how many times they are said.
+The viewer should be able to sort by party and candidate.
+Also, hovering over the circles will display further information, such as how many times the word was said.

 Taking transcripts of recent political debates from here: